mpodkolzin/RoboND-Rover-Project/writeup_template.md

 1. It's possible to miss samples when setting rover throttle to higher numbers;
 2. Rover can "forget" where sample was if for some reason it gets off sight.
 Need to store last spotted sample coordinated until collected

+#### 6. Screenshots
+* There are some screenshots located in screenshot folder in this repository.